 Pregnant women who have trouble lactation, use a breast pump, have huge breasts, or have blocked ducts may find it is beneficial to learn all about the common problems of breastfeeding early in the postpartum period.
-Researchers have also discovered that promoting nursing and hand expression through postnatal activity aids mothers in coping with challenges related to early feeding.
-Breastfeeding outcomes may also include maternal self-efficacy and confidence when prenatal preparation also includes expressing breast milk to improve a woman's confidence in her capacity to perform that according to the WHO, 2022.
-Therefore, the purpose of this study was to evaluate the effect of hand expression and lactation support on selfefficacy of primiparous mothers and quality of breastfeeding following vaginal delivery and first-time mother-infant dual after cesarean section.
+Researchers have also discovered promoting nursing and hand expression through prenatal activity aids mothers in coping with challenges related early to Breastfeeding outcomes may also include maternal self-efficacy and confidence when prenatal preparation also includes expressing breast milk to improve a woman's confidence in her capacity to perform that according to the WHO, 2022.
+Therefore, the purpose of this study was to evaluate the effect of hand expression and lactation support on self-efficacy of primiparous mothers and quality of breastfeeding. following vaginal delivery and first-time mother-infant twins after cesarean section.